-If you are new to excel data importing then this article we will take a tour on importing data from text file, from different excel workbook, and from MS Access as well.
+If you are new to excel data importing, then this article, we will take a tour on importing data from text files, from different excel workbooks, and from MS Access as well.
 Follow this article to learn the process involved in importing the data.

 #1 – Import Data from Another Excel Workbook

-Step 2: As soon as you click on Connections you will see below window separately.
+- As soon as you click on Connections, you will see the below window separately.

-Step 4: It will open up a new window.
-In the below window select All Connections.
+- It will open up a new window.
+In the below window, select All Connections.

-Step 5: If there are any connections on this workbook it will show what are those connections here.
+- If there are any connections on this workbook, it will show what are those connections here.

-Step 6: Since we are connection new workbook click on browse for more.
+- Since we are connecting a new workbook, click on browse for more.

-Step 7: In the below window browse the file location.
+- In the below window, browse the file location.
 Click on Open.

-Step 8: After Clicking on open it shows the below window.
+- After Clicking on open, it shows the below window.

-Step 9: Here we need to select the required table to be imported to this workbook.
-Select the table and click on OK.
+- Here, we need to select the required table to be imported to this workbook.
+Select the table and click on, OK.

-Step 12: As soon as you click on Open it will ask you where to import the data.
-You need to select the cell reference here then, click on Ok button.
+- As soon as you click on Open, it will ask you where to import the data.
+You need to select the cell reference here; then, click on the Ok button.

 Like this, we can connect the other workbook and import the data.